gonoph/satellite-install/README.md

     BETA Mode on
     usage: ./scripts/hammer.sh (manifest (FILE) | all | -h | --help | repos | satellite | repos-extra | sync | view | publish | provisioning)

 The 1st thing you will do, is install your manifest, repos, then satellite repos (if needed), extra repos, sync plans, content views, publish it, then set it up for provisioning.
+The script assumes these defaults:

+    BETA=
+    ORG=1
+    LOC=2

 Here is an example using the 6.2 BETA mode.

     export BETA=1
     scripts/hammer.sh manifest /tmp/manifest.zip